joseavr/cheat-sheets/CMSC 351 Algorithms/Algorithms HeapSort.md

 # 🤷🏻‍♂️ What is HeapSort

 ## 1️⃣ Build a Heap from Unsorted Array
-- `Step 1`: Convert unsorted array to Complete Binary Tree
+- Convert unsorted array to Complete Binary Tree
-- `Step 2:` Convert Binary Tree to Heap (heapify one level at time, starting from one before last level)

-### Step 1
 - Assume unsorted array: [*,33,20,10,34,25,21,84,3,17,87,33,62]

-Building a Binary Tree
+- Building a Binary Tree:
-- Tip: at each element in array, place it from left to right into the tree
+	- Tip: at each element in array, place it from left to right to build a tree
 <img src="https://raw.githubusercontent.com/lamula21/cheat-sheets/main/Assets/20230315191925.png" width="70%" height="70%" />

-### Step 2
+## 2️⃣ Convert to MaxHeap
+- Convert Binary Tree to Max Heap (heapify one level at time, starting from one before last level)
 - Given the tree, Heapify level 2 in the Tree
 <img src="https://raw.githubusercontent.com/lamula21/cheat-sheets/main/Assets/20230315194003.png" width="70%" height="70%" />